-CO No. Course Outcomes PSOs Cognitive
+CO No. Upon completion of the course, PSOs Cognitive

-Addressed Level
+the students will be able to Addressed Level

 CO-1 Cognize and explain the skills for 1,5

 entrepreneurs and finance Understanding

 management.

 CO-2 Demonstrate the production of 3,4 Applying

 fermented dairy products.
-Applying

-CO-3 Compare different types of 1,2 Anolyging
+CO-3 Compare different types of 1,2 Analyzina

 biofertilizers and bioinsecticides.
-Anaryzing
+Analyzing

-CO-4 Value the importance of cultivation 4,5 Evoluting
+CO-4 Value the importance of cultivation 4,5 Evolvation

 of marine recourses.
 Evaluating

 CO-5 Prepare the products from marine 4,3

 resources like sea weed, sea grass, Creating

 coral reefs.